 The best yoga poses for seniors are ones that do not rely on balance.
 Sadly, as we age we lose our balance and the last thing we want to do as seniors in yoga is fall over.

-Some of the best yoga poses for over 60s include:
+Some of the best yoga poses for seniors include:

 - Downward Dog